ory/docs/docs/hydra/jwks.md

 :::note

-If you are interested in experimenting with a JWK generator, try the online [mkjwk](https://mkjwk.org/) generator. **Use the online service for experimentation only and never for production keys.**
+If you are interested in experimenting with a JWK generator, try the [mkjwk](https://mkjwk.org/) generator.
+Use the service for experimentation only.
+Don't use it to generate keys for the production environment.

 :::